scpcom/LicheeSG-Nano-Build/best-practice.md

 # Todo
-- [ ] Download and mount the image to modify it (see https://unix.stackexchange.com/questions/316401/how-to-mount-a-disk-image-from-the-command-line)
 - [ ] Deep Sleep to save battery?
 - [ ] Autorun example
 - [ ] Fix all Todo in this document